Reference Style Gap Analysis

 Tips & Variations

-- Add a confidence score for each identified gap.
+- Add a confidence score for each gap when reviewers disagree often.

-- Request one improvement sprint plan focused on top 2 gaps only.
+- Request one improvement sprint focused on the top two gaps only if the production window is short.

-- For limited systems, prioritize composition and subject clarity before stylistic nuance.
+- For lower-capability workflows, fix composition and subject clarity before chasing fine stylistic nuance.

 Example Output